riftguide/Legacy-Autofish/README.md

 3. Run the macro with your preferred settings.

 ## Usage
-1. Ensure the macro is properly configured by following the instructions in the config file.
+1. Ensure the macro is properly configured by following the instructions in Hypixel chat.
 2. Start the macro and enjoy automated, safe fishing with realistic behaviors.

 ### Key Commands